Brother Nature (film)

 Brother Nature is a 2016 American comedy film directed by Osmany Rodriguez and Matt Villines, from a screenplay by Mikey Day, Cameron Fay, and Taran Killam.
 It stars Killam, Bobby Moynihan, Gillian Jacobs, Rita Wilson and Bill Pullman.
 The film was released in a limited release and through video on demand on September 9, 2016, by Insurge Pictures and Samuel Goldwyn Films.

 The film was originally titled Brother in Laws.

+It is the last film by Insurge Pictures, as the company was absorbed into Paramount Pictures the year before the film's release.

+Plot

+Straight-laced Roger hopes to propose to his girlfriend during a weekend family getaway, but his overbearing would-be brother-in-law might get in the way.